bagasta/backend-langchain/README.md

   - If neither is set, the backend also falls back to `GOOGLE_APPLICATION_CREDENTIALS` for locating `credentials.json`.
   - For convenience, the server will also look for `credentials.json` and `token.json` at the project root if present.
   - Set `GMAIL_REDIRECT_URI` for OAuth callbacks and override `GMAIL_SCOPES` to customize API permissions.
-  When an agent is created with Gmail tools, the API returns an `auth_urls.gmail` link users can visit to grant access.
-After the first OAuth flow, `token.json` will be created/used automatically.
+  When an agent includes any Google tools (Gmail/Calendar/Docs), the API returns a single `auth_urls.google` link for a unified OAuth flow that grants all scopes at once.
+The universal callback also stores the token per‑agent in the database table `list_account`.

   Gmail tools include:
   - `gmail`: unified Gmail node (like n8n) with `action` = `read | search | send | get`.
 Fields: